meyener/InventoryManage-WithKafka/README.md

 (9, 'Ball', 'Toys', 75, false),
 (10, 'Table', 'Furniture', 5, false);

-in this project PostgreSql has been used for h2 dependency :
+in this project PostgreSql has been used.

+For h2 dependency :

 <dependency>
     <groupId>com.h2database</groupId>